doomlab/MeMoBootR/README.md

 3) Load the library to get started!
 `library(MeMoBootR)`

 4) Enjoy mediation and moderation complete with data screening.

+5) Cite the package!
+`Buchanan, E.M.
+(2018).
+MeMoBootR [Computer Program].
+Avaliable at: https://github.com/doomlab/MeMoBootR`.

 More tutorials, details, and other information added as I go.